FAQs and About Us

 Whilst we are currently operating as ‘normal’, we rely heavily on our warehouse team and postal services to get your order out to you.
 We regret that international orders (that is orders delivered to outside of the UK) may take 2-3 times as long to reach you.

 For orders despatching to outside of the UK, we are shipping on a “best efforts” basis.
 We are doing what we can to make sure your order arrives with you promptly (please make sure to opt for Tracked shipping).
 But regrettably we are also in the hands of overburdened local sorting offices and mail systems which are dealing with unprecedented challenges.
-Outside of the UK we have absolutely no control of local delivery services – and we’re experiencing orders sometimes taking 3-5 days and sometimes 3+months to get to e.g the US or Russia.
+Outside of the UK we have absolutely no control of local delivery services – and we’re experiencing orders sometimes taking 3-5 days and sometimes 3+months to get to e.g the USA, Russia or Saudi Arabia.
 In this instance, we would ask you to be patient for your order to arrive and please make sure to opt for a Tracked service.

 Where does your chocolate come from?